Puławy County

 Puławy County (powiat puławski) is a unit of territorial administration and local government (powiat) in Lublin Voivodeship, eastern Poland.
 It was first established in 1867, but its current borders were established on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Puławy, which lies 46 km north-west of the regional capital Lublin.
 The county also contains the towns of Nałęczów, lying 23 km south-east of Puławy, and Kazimierz Dolny, 11 km south of Puławy.

 The county covers an area of 933 km2.
 In 2019, its total population was 113,441, including 47,634 in Puławy, 3,749 in Nałęczów, 2,563 in Kazimierz Dolny and a rural population of 59,495.

 Neighbouring counties

-Puławy County is bordered by Ryki County to the north, Lubartów County and Lublin County to the east, Opole Lubelskie County to the south, Zwoleń County to the west, and Kozienice County to the north-west.
+Puławy County is bordered by Ryki County to the north, Lubartów County and Lublin County to the east, Opole County to the south, Zwoleń County to the west, and Kozienice County to the north-west.